Fixed interest rate loan: Mechanism and repayment

+Capital value and interest rate risk

 The capital value of a fixed rate loan is generally determined as a function of future interest rates at the time of calculation.
 This means that they contain a capital risk, in that if interest rates fall, the capital value of the loan rises, and vice versa.
 This differs from a variable rate loan, where the capital value is always the original loan less any capital repayments.

 This can lead to counter-intuitive results.
 For example, a 15-year fixed rate loan of £100,000 taken out at the middle of 2011 would have had a capital value of around £115,000 at the middle of 2013.
 Although UK Base Rate remained level at 0.5%, the forward curve, used to price such instruments, fell (i.e., became less convex upwards).

 For domestic mortgages, the lender often provides guarantees such that the break cost of a loan (in excess of the reported capital outstanding) is limited, often to a number of months repayments.
 These guarantees, usually only applicable where the fixed term is relatively short, are effectively a derivative instrument whose one-way benefit is granted to the borrower.

-Some fixed interest loans - particularly mortgages intended for the use of people with previous adverse credit - have an 'extended overhang', that is to say that once the initial fixed rate period is over, the person taking out the loan is tied into it for a further extended period at a higher interest rate before they are able to redeem it.
+Some fixed interest loans – particularly mortgages intended for the use of people with previous adverse credit – have an 'extended overhang', that is to say that once the initial fixed rate period is over, the person taking out the loan is tied into it for a further extended period at a higher interest rate before they are able to redeem it.

 In the UK, Nationwide Commercial recently issued a 30-year fixed rate mortgage as bridging finance.